Click Each Question Below to Reveal an Expanded Answer:

 No. PSAT scores are not sent to colleges, but your high school counselors can see a schoolwide report that does include your scores.
 Depending on how you fill out the PSAT registration information, colleges may send you promotional literature based on your approximate score range.
 This information is not used for admission purposes.*

 *COVID-19 has created some unprecedented circumstances.
-Several colleges — including the University of Michigan and West Point — have said that the class of 2021 may submit PSAT scores for admission consideration.
+Some colleges — like West Point — have said that the class of 2022 may submit PSAT scores for admission consideration.
 It’s unlikely that these policies will continue for future years.

 The PSAT is designed to give you and your counselors a sense of your performance for guidance purposes.
 No college will ever see these scores.